Chiral effects and Joule heating in hot and dense matter: Introduction

 {\bf Joule/ohmic heating:} This effect is different from the CPI even though it has the same origin as the CPI, i.e. the CME current.
 The effect can be understood by considering CME in the background of a strong magnetic field.
 Thus, we are not aiming to explain the generation of EM fields and instead quantifying the effects of the CME current in a pre-existing background EM field.
 In a medium with finite electrical conductivity, finite chiral chemical potential and a strong background magnetic field, the CME current will give rise to an electric field which will lead to dissipation through ohmic heating.
 Despite the large conductivity of the neutron stars, we find that such heating can be significant, depositing energy density set by the QCD scale, $\Lambda_{\text{QCD}}$, i.e. $\sim \Lambda_{\text{QCD}}^4$ to neutron star environments in a rather short time scale, of the order of a few milliseconds depending on the conditions as we discuss in the main text of the paper.
 This makes CME induced Joule heating particularly relevant for neutron star mergers and supernovae simulations which aim to understand the density and temperature profile of these objects \cite{Perego:2019adq, Fields:2023bhs, Radice:2017zta, Perego:2014fma, Radice:2020ddv}.
 The conditions needed for this type of heating are often realized in hot and dense matter: e.g. strong magnetic fields of the order of $10^{17}$ Gauss has been reported in merger simulations in \cite{Palenzuela:2021gdo, Kiuchi:2015sga}.
 Similarly, \cite{Sigl:2015xva} pointed out that chiral chemical potentials of the order of a few keV can be generated through the Urca process in the presence of density fluctuations.
-In this sense, the scenario of Joule heating we are considering is somewhat different from the equilibrium CPI we discussed above where a chiral imbalance is assumed initially.
+In this sense, the scenario of Joule heating we are considering here is somewhat different from the CPI setting we discussed above.
+In the CPI setting, discussed above, a chiral imbalance is assumed initially.
 But no chiral charge is pumped into the system subsequently.
+As a result $\mu_5$ is continuously depleted via chirality flipping due to electron mass.
 For the scenario of Joule heating, we are interested in a dense medium with density fluctuations such that the density fluctuation pumps chiral charge into the system continuously while the electron mass term flips chirality at the same time.
-The two opposing processes can realize a net background chiral chemical potential which can often reach a few keV \cite{Sigl:2015xva}.
+The two opposing processes can realize a net background chiral chemical potential which can often reach a few keV \cite{Sigl:2015xva} and sustain over long time scales.
 The effect of this chiral imbalance on CPI itself was considered in \cite{Sigl:2015xva} and is not the focus of the current paper.
 Instead we focus on the quantification of Joule heating.